Copyright © 2013 International Association for the Study of Obesity

 OnlineOpen is available to authors of primary research articles who wish to make their article available to non-subscribers on publication, or whose funding agency requires grantees to archive the final version of their article.
 With OnlineOpen the author, the author's funding agency, or the author's institution pays a fee to ensure that the article is made available to non-subscribers upon publication vis Wiley Online Library, as well as deposited in the funding agency's preferred archive.
 For the full list of terms and conditions, click here.

 Prior to acceptance, there is no requirement to inform the Editorial Office that you intend to publish your paper OnlineOpen if you do not wish to.
 All OnlineOpen articles are treated in the same way as any other article.
 They go through the Journal's standard peer-review process and will be accepted or rejected based on their own merit.
-Any authors wishing to send their paper OnlineOpen will be required to complete the payment form available from our website at: https://authorservices.wiley.com/bauthor/onlineopen_order.asp
+Any authors wishing to send their paper OnlineOpen will be required to complete a payment form and Creative Commons License Open Access Agreement via the Wiley Author Licensing Service (WALS).

 Online production tracking via Author Services